My grandpa Abe Piasek

 - 1 tbsp cinnamon

 - 1 small package mini chocolate chips regular are ok too just a little more bulky to roll

-- 1 jar jam raspberry, apricot, strawberry, whatever you like)
+- 1 small jar jam raspberry, apricot, strawberry, whatever you like)

 - 1 cup chopped nuts or more to taste